Do you want to find something to keep your skater developing, but don’t want to commit to AAA, 3v3, or full clinics?

-Want to find the middle ground where your skater can keep improving without the fear of burn-out?
+Do you want to find the middle ground, where your skater can keep improving without the fear of burnout?

 Competitive Edge is here to suggest that there might be a great middle ground between a heavy off-season load and a taking the entire spring and summer off.
 We have the perfect solution to help you find it due to the flexibility offered by our off-ice training!

 Want one session per week during baseball, soccer, lacrosse, or golf season and then two sessions per week starting in August leading up to tryouts?
 Easy.
 We can schedule that for you.

 Want only two sessions per month between from May through July?
 Done.
 Get your development at the times you want it!

 Our flexible program allows your skater to keep working on their Hockey, but requires no commitment that could lead to burnout!

 Note: This opportunity to flexibly add skill development training with Competitive Edge really applies to any time of the year that you would like to mix in a little more hockey development.
 The spring and summer simply make an awfully good example.

 … Between going full steam ahead into AAA, 3v3, or Spring Hockey and putting the skates away?